 The Kalka-Shimla Toy Train is a narrow gauge train that Runs for a stretch of 90kms (around 60miles) from Kalka to Shimla, climbing more than 4800 feets!.
 On it’s route, it crosses ~103 tunnels, 800 bridges and 900 curves!
 There are 20 old worldly stations dotted along the complete route from Kalka to Shimla.
 They are mostly simple blue-white-red colored small stations, with wooden benches and small platforms, giving them the “right out of picture” look.
 Some of them have multi storeys now.

-The Kalka Shimla Toy Train ride is one of the most scenic train journeys in India.
+One amongst the few heritage toy trains in India including the Darjeeling Toy Train and the Kangra Valley Toy Train, The Kalka Shimla Toy Train ride is one of the most scenic train journeys in India.
 The train slowly winds it’s way through the upward track from Kalka to Shimla, through rugged mountains, waterfalls, tunnels and pine forests, crossing on its way jungles of wild flowers and beautiful bridges.
 The scenery is simply breathtaking.

 Since the train ascends through steep mountains, it goes at a very slow pace.
 This gives plenty of time for the on-boarded passengers to sync in the glorious beauty of nature that they are passing by.
 At curves and nearing stations the train speed gets quiet slow.
 It gives a nice opportunity for the passengers to hop out, take a walk along the track besides the train, snap some beautiful pictures and then hop-in back!!
 (Yes, we did that, be careful when you try it).